 If your planning application is refused, or approved with conditions that you are not happy with, you can appeal to the Planning Inspectorate for a final decision.
 You can also appeal against ‘non-determination’ if the statutory 8 week (or 13 week for major applications) deadline has passed and a decision still hasn’t been made.
 The Planning Inspectorate makes the decision on your appeal and is completely independent of your Local Planning Authority.

-Appeals must be made within 6 months of the decision by your Local Planning Authority, or within 6 months of when the decision was due if appealing against non-determination.
+Planning appeals must be made within 6 months of the decision by your Local Planning Authority, or within 6 months of when the decision was due if appealing against non-determination.

 Only the applicant or agent of the planning application can appeal the decision – there is no third party right of appeal for neighbours unhappy with an approved planning application for example.